The State of REITs: October 2022 Edition

-- The REIT sector has now endured losses in 6 of the first 9 months of 2020, with a -4.82% total return
+- The REIT sector has endured declines in 7 of the first 9 months of 2022, including a particularly brutal -13.66% total return in September.

-With September’s -4.82% average total return, the REIT sector has now seen monthly losses in 6 of the first 9 months of 2020.
-Year-to-date REITs have now lost an average of -24.93%.
-The REIT sector outperformed the NASDAQ (-8.71%) but underperformed the S&P 500 (-3.92%) and Dow Jones Industrial Average (-2.28%) in September.
-The market cap weighted Vanguard Real Estate ETF (VNQ) outperformed the average REIT in September (-3.41% vs. -4.82%) and has suffered much smaller losses year-to-date (-10.53% vs. –24.93%).
-The spread between the 2020 FFO multiples of large cap REITs (22.1x) and small cap REITs (7.3x) narrowed slightly in September as multiples fell an average of 0.4 turns for large caps and 0.3 turns for small caps.
+Although 2022 had already been a rough year for the market, September was particularly painful.
+REITs significantly underperformed the broader market with a much lower average return than the Dow Jones Industrial Average (-8.76%), S&P 500 (-9.21%) and NASDAQ (-10.4%).
+The market cap weighted Vanguard Real Estate ETF (VNQ) achieved a higher total return than the average REIT in September (-12.8% vs. -13.66%), but remains deeper in the red YTD (-29.31% vs. -26.68%).
+The spread between the 2022 FFO multiples of large cap REITs (17.4x) and small cap REITs (11.3x) narrowed in September as multiples decreased by 2.6 turns for large caps and 2.1 turns for small caps.
+However, the large cap premium widened on a percentage basis as investors now need to pay 54% more (up from +49.3%) for each dollar of FFO from large cap REITs relative to small cap REITs.
 In this monthly publication, I will provide REIT data on numerous metrics to help readers identify which property types and individual securities currently offer the best opportunities to achieve their investment goals.

 Performance of Individual Securities

-18.89% of REITs had a positive return in September and only 19.89% are in the black year to date.
-During the first nine months of last year, the average REIT had a strong +26.88% return, whereas this year the average REIT has seen a disappointing total return of -24.93%.
+Only 3.03% of REITs had a positive return in September, with 9.71% in the black year to date.
+During the first nine months of last year the average REIT had a +25.73% return, whereas this year the average REIT has seen a -26.68% total return.

 Although a REIT’s decision regarding whether to pay a quarterly dividend or a monthly dividend does not reflect on the quality of the company’s fundamentals or operations, a monthly dividend allows for a smoother cash flow to the investor.
 Below is a list of equity REITs that pay monthly dividends ranked from highest yield to lowest yield.